Appearance

 bash

-PostgreSQL, RabbitMQ, and Dozzle are only accessible via SSH tunnel:
+PostgreSQL, RabbitMQ, Dozzle, and Grafana are only accessible via SSH tunnel:

 | Service | Tunnel Command | Local URL |